 An honest, real-life review of owning a Pottery Barn York Sofa.
 Includes our specific order details, our thoughts upon arrival, the best fabric option, a three-month review, and a one-year review.
 Tons of helpful information if you’re considering ordering a Pottery Barn couch!

-Since the day I hit the ‘Place Order’ button on our Pottery Barn York Sofas last September, I receive emails and messages weekly asking about them.
+Since the day I hit the ‘Place Order’ button on our Pottery Barn York Sofas September of 2017, I receive emails and messages weekly asking about them.
 And likely for good reason!
 I had a hard time finding many Pottery Barn sofa reviews, let alone one for the York Sofa.

 Now that we’ve owned our sofas for over three months, I thought I would publish my first Pottery Barn York Sofa review.
 My plan down the road is to continue to update this post at various milestones (six months, a year, etc.) so it can be a constant source of info.
 You’ll find these updates near the end of the post in chronological order.